Microsoft stock punished as concerns multiply

-SEATTLE (Reuters) - Investors wiped $35 billion off Microsoft Corp’s (MSFT.O) market value on Tuesday without any clear-cut, single explanation.
+SEATTLE, Jan 27 (Reuters) - Investors wiped $35 billion off Microsoft Corp’s market value on Tuesday without any clear-cut, single explanation.

 The world’s largest software company, whose shares had climbed about 30 percent over the past 12 months to near 15-year highs, instead worried investors with a series of troubling signals in its earnings report and conference call on Monday.